orthanc-mirrors/orthanc-book/Sphinx/source/integrations/integrate-osirix-using-dicomweb.rst

-Configuration of Docker images by Osimis
+Configuration of Docker images by Orthanc Team
 ----------------------------------------

-This section applies if you are using the :ref:`osimis/orthanc Docker imag <docker-osimis>` to run Orthanc.
+This section applies if you are using the :ref:`orthancteam/orthanc Docker imag <docker-orthancteam>` to run Orthanc.

 Make sure Orthanc has the Dicom Web protocol enabled::